massyn/server-build/README.md

 * [ ] - Apache - run each website under it's own user id

 ## Operations
+### Operating System patching
+The operating system needs to be patched regularly.
+The plan is to do this automatically, but I've decided to remove the automatic update via crontab.
+There are some packages that do not like to be upgraded via a crontab, since it needs user feedback.
+Change Management is also bypassed, which is a problem, especially if you need to do proper testing before upgrading.
+To upgrade the system, you can follow normal Ubuntu upgrade processes, or you can run the *maintain_os.sh* script.
+* `sudo ./maintain_os.sh`
+Once done, it would be a good idea to perform a reboot.

 ### Website
 #### Add a website
 * Update your DNS entry for the website to point to your server.